lelandf/stop-signup-spam/readme.txt

 = I am confused.
 What is the difference between Stop Forum Spam and Stop Signup Spam? = Stop Forum Spam is a third-party service that maintains a database of spam reports.
 Stop Signup Spam is a WordPress plugin that integrates with that service.

-= Shouldn’t “Sign Up” be two words? =
-No. “Sign Up” is a verb.
-“Signup” can be a noun or adjective.
-In the context of “Stop Signup Spam,” “signup” is an adjective, describing the noun “spam.”

 == Changelog ==

 = 1.0 =